holyhigh2/cruda/README.md

   > enable/disable editing snapshot
 - snapshots
   > snapshot map.
 The key is `table.row[rowKey]`
+- invalidBreak✅
+  > will break the validation after first catch

 ✅ **_Indicates that global defaults are supported_**